 Follow-up emails were exchanged with Honorable Chairman Robert Dorame and Cultural Resources Administrator Ms. Christina Conley of the Gabrielino Tongva Indians of California on December 8, 9, and 17, 2020 to initiate consultation under AB 52.
 The Licensees provided additional information for the proposed Project, including a digital copy of the HPMP.
 A meeting with Ms. Conley and the Licensees was held on January 22, 2021, during which the Licensees provided an overview of the proposed Project and HPMP measures.
 Ms. Conley discussed the Tribe's concerns with ground disturbance near gullies and drainages where there might be cultural resources.
 Ms. Conley stated she did not have concerns regarding the proposed Project and will let the Licensees know in writing whether AB 52 consultation can be concluded after speaking with the tribal council.
+The Licensees' multiple attempts to contact Ms. Conley to follow-up were unsuccessful.

 A follow-up email was sent to Colin Rambo, Cultural Resource Management Technician, of the Tejon Indian Tribe on December 9, 2020, with an attached copy of the November 9, 2020 letter.
 Additional outreach was attempted on December 19, 2020 and January 19, 2021 with no response from Mr. Rambo.
 On February 24, 2021, a phone call was held with Colin Rambo and DWR to discuss the AB 52 Notification of Opportunity for Consultation sent to the Tejon Indian Tribe.
 On February 25, 2021, Mr. Rambo sent a follow up email indicating that the "...federal (FERC) consultation process adequately addressed all of Tejon's Project concerns/comments/etc...the Tejon Tribe is OK with NOT being a formal tribal consulting party under CEQA/AB 52 because the federal consultations were so robust and successful."
 Mr. Rambo further stated that, "all of Tejon's CEQA-level concerns (if any) can be easily addressed during the public comment period...".
-Mr. Rambo requested to be notified of the availability of the draft IS/MND.
+Mr. Rambo requested to be notified of the availability of the Delraft IS/MND.
+DWR notified Mr. Rambo on the availability of the Draft IS/MND on March 22, 2021.

 On December 9, 2020, a follow-up phone call was made to the Tribal Administrator's office for the Tongva Ancestral Territorial Tribal Nation; however, the voicemail was full and was not accepting any new messages.
 A follow-up email sent on December 9, 2020, to the email address on file, which was undeliverable.
+DWR contacted the NAHC where it was determined that the NAHC did not have an updated contact on file for this tribe.